heig-vd-dai-course/heig-vd-dai-course/04.01-docker-and-docker-compose/01-course-material/README.md

 In this section, you will package your own applications with Docker.

-You will write a Dockerfile, build it with a tag and run it with Docker.
+You will write a Dockerfile, build it specifying its tag and run it with Docker.

 Using all the elements you have learned so far, create a Dockerfile that will run the JAR file you have from the Java IOs chapter.